-Vintage and quality criteria of credits allowed into the CORSIA have not yet been established, but there is a high likelihood that existing CDM credits may be eligible for use in the CORSIA.
+"Decides that emissions units generated from mechanisms established under the UNFCCC and the Paris Agreement are eligible for use in CORSIA, provided that they align with the decisions by the Council, with the technical contribution of CAEP, including on avoiding double counting and on eligible vintage and timeframe;" Vintage and quality criteria of credits allowed into the CORSIA have not yet known, but there is a high likelihood that the ICAO Council will not explicitly exclude the CDM.
 Provisions must be in place to prevent CDM units from being double claimed both in the CORSIA and under host countries' nationally determined contributions or other climate targets.